CowKeyMan/PredictingGraffitiUsingCityLayouts/docs/results.md

     Fig. 3.4.
 Logistic Regression predicted heatmap.
 </p>

-Compared to the original heatmap, we notice that graffiti in Downtown, Mount Pleasant and Westend is set to increase, while the southern part of Marpole is trending towards becoming the newest hub for graffiti.
+Compared to the original heatmap, we notice that graffiti in Downtown, Mount Pleasant, and Westend is set to increase, while the southern part of Marpole is trending towards becoming the newest hub for graffiti.
 Consequently, it would be a good idea to target these areas when it comes to allocating enforcement.

 ## Classification

-Next, we consider the problem of classification, where buildings either have graffiti or they do not.
+Next, we consider the problem of classification, where buildings either have graffiti or do not.
 This means that we are not concerned with the amount of graffiti the building contains, just if it is clean or if it has been vandalized.
 The following map indicates buildings with graffiti on them in red.

 ![Original Classification Heatmap](/assets/images/graffiti_classification_map.png)
 <p align="center">